rosen-bridge/utils/packages/ergo-box-selection/README.md

 ## Introduction

-`@rosen-bridge/ergo-box-selection` Typescript package to select enough Ergo boxes for required amount of assets
+`@rosen-bridge/ergo-box-selection` is a Typescript package to select enough Ergo boxes for required amount of assets

 ## Installation